 Child care and education are among the most pressing concerns facing many American families.
-The cost of quality child care, in particular, often makes up a big part of a family’s budget alongside tuition fees, housing, and utilities, etc. Finding ways to pay for all these expenses can be particularly challenging for low income families.
+The cost of quality child care, in particular, often makes up a big part of a family’s budget alongside tuition fees, housing, utilities, etc. Finding ways to pay for all these expenses can be particularly challenging for low income families.

 These programs can mainly be categorized into

-• Fully government-run
+- Fully government-run

-• Fully or partially government-funded but run by private or non-profit organizations (NGOs)
+- Fully or partially government-funded but run by private or non-profit organizations (NGOs)

-• Employer or School-run
+- Employer or School-run

-• Programs aimed for indigenous people
+- Programs aimed at indigenous people

-• Tax credit
+- Tax credit

 Government Programs